tangrams/tangram-docs/docs/Syntax-Reference/layers.md

 Unlike the `draw`-level [`visible`](draw.md#visible) parameter, once set, the `enabled` parameter _cannot_ be overridden by any descendant layers.
 This is useful for culling large portions of the layer tree, e.g. for layer-toggle controls and/or overlays.

-[This parameter was renamed from `visible` to avoid confusion with the `-draw`-level `visible` parameter.
+[This parameter was renamed from `visible` to avoid confusion with the `draw`-level `visible` parameter.
 Layer-level `visible` parameters are be supported through v0.12, but are deprecated in later releases.]

 #### `exclusive`
 Optional _boolean_.
 Ensures that no other sublayers at the same level will match the same features contained in the current sublayer.
 No default.